ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 In contrast, systems characterized by a low level of fragmentation do not show a well-defined pattern in the core distribution.
-These cores are typically sparse in the observed field and do not present a strong signature of grouping/clustering.
+These cores are typically sparse in the observed field and do not present a strong signature of grouping or clustering.
 However, we identified cases where the cores are aligned along specific directions, which extend over several arcseconds.
-These aligned patterns sometimes match one or a few extended filaments that cross a large portion of the FoV.
-Even in the cases lacking of detected extended emission, it may be possible that the hosting filament is undetected for sensitivity reasons and that a signature of its presence is only revealed by the alignment of the cores.
+These aligned patterns sometimes match one or a few extended filaments crossing a fraction of the FoV.
+Even in the cases lacking the detection of extended emission, it may be possible that the hosting filament is undetected for sensitivity reasons and that a signature of its presence is only revealed by the alignment of the cores.

 In general, ALMAGAL observations show that the cores are associated with almost every extended region of continuum emission.
-The high-angular resolution reveals that these regions have a wide variety of appearances, as discussed in \citet{Molinari2025}.
+The high angular resolution reveals that these regions have a wide variety of appearances, as discussed in \citet{Molinari2025}.
 As a consequence of the association, the spatial distribution of star-forming cores shows a similar diversity, likely due to the interplay of different physical factors, such as gravitational force, turbulence, magnetic fields, and feedback mechanisms \citep{MacLow2004,Krumholz2006,Li2014,Shima2017, Tang2019, Sanhueza2025}.
 All of these effects contribute to shape the fragmentation in clumps, affecting both the number and the distribution of cores during their evolution.
 In this paper, we refer to any group of cores identified in the ALMAGAL clumps with $N_{cores}\,\geq\,4$ as a ``cluster'', even when they are limited in number, smaller than the members of typical embedded star clusters.